Windy conditions and woeful pitching from the Mariners result in an 8-8 tie with the Cubs

 Quotable

 “It was a very windy, hitter-friendly day over in Cub land.
 We really struggled on the mound.
 We pride ourselves in throwing strikes.
-All those guys it was their first time out there and we certainly struggled throwing strikes and that’s what on my mind today.
-We’ve got some work to do based on the results today. ” — manager Scott Servais
+All those guys, it was their first time out there and we certainly struggled throwing strikes and that’s what’s on my mind today.
+We’ve got some work to do based on the results. ” — manager Scott Servais

 On tap

 The Mariners return to Peoria host the Colorado Rockies with lefty Justus Sheffield making his first start of the spring.
 Also scheduled to pitch for Seattle are right-handers Kendall Graveman, Keynan Middleton, Will Vest, Casey Sadler, Brody Lail, Paul Sewald and lefty Anthony Misiewicz.
 Colorado will start right-hander Chi Chi Gonzalez.
 Sheffield’s brother, Jordan, is also scheduled to pitch for the Rockies.
 First pitch is set for 12:10 p.m.
 PT.
 The game will be not be televised.
-A live radio broadcast is available on mariners.com.
-ESPN 710 will run a delayed replay of the broadcast at 7 p.m.
+A live radio broadcast is available on mariners.com. and ESPN 710 will run a delayed replay of the broadcast at 7 p.m.

 Video highlights